nhatofo/casting_agency/README.md

 ### `POST /movies`

-Adds a new movie to the database.
+Adds a new movie to the db.

 Data: